Deljimae/Energy-Analytics-RAG/README.md

 This project builds a Retrieval-Augmented Generation APP that answers quantitative energy questions using the Global Power Plant Database (GPPD).
 The system ingests GPPD into a knowledge base (vector + text), retrieves relevant passages, builds prompts, queries an LLM, and evaluates performance on a ground-truth QA set generated from GPPD.
 This is the final project for the DTC's LLM Zoomcamp

+## 🚀 Project Overview

+**Energy-Analytics-RAG** is a lightweight Retrieval-Augmented Generation (RAG) application that enables users to explore and query power plant data from the **Global Power Plant Database (GPPD)** using natural language.
+Instead of manually filtering large CSV files, users can ask direct questions such as:

+- *“What is the largest solar plant in the United Kingdom?”*
+- *“When was the first hydro power plant in the U.S. commissioned?”*
+- *“List major gas plants commissioned after 2010.”*

+The system retrieves relevant entries from the knowledge base, constructs context-rich prompts, and uses an LLM to generate precise and verifiable answers.

 ## 📊 Dataset

 This project uses the **Global Power Plant Database (GPPD)** — a comprehensive, open-source dataset compiled by the **World Resources Institute (WRI)**.